rpm-software-management/dnf/doc/command_ref.rst

     answer no for all questions

 ``--best``
     Try the best available package versions in transactions.
+Specifically during ``dnf upgrade``, which by default skips over updates that can not be installed for dependency reasons, the switch forces DNF to only consider the latest packages and possibly fail giving a reason why the latest version can not be installed.

 ``-C, --cacheonly``
     Run entirely from system cache, don't update the cache and use it even in case it is expired.